-Students with disabilities requiring special education instructional services who wish to receive a standard high school diploma must take the required state tests and perform at established performance levels.
+Students with disabilities requiring special education instructional services who wish to receive a standard high school diploma must take the required state assessments and perform at established performance levels.

-Students with disabilities and their parents/guardians shall be given the option of working toward a regular high school diploma, an occupational diploma, or a special education certificate.
-Every student who completes an approved course of study by or before the age of twentyone will be presented a regular high school diploma, an alternate diploma, or a special education certificate.
+Students with disabilities and their parents/guardians shall be given the option of working toward a traditional high school diploma, alternate high school diploma, or a special education certificate.
+Every student who completes an approved course of study by or before the age of twenty-one will be presented a regular high school diploma, an alternate diploma, or a special education certificate.